Paul von Hindenburg: Early life and education

-Hindenburg was born in Posen, Kingdom of Prussia, the son of Prussian junker Hans Robert Ludwig von Beneckendorff und von Hindenburg (1816–1902) and his wife Luise Schwickart (1825–1893), the daughter of physician Karl Ludwig Schwickart and wife Julie Moennich.
+Hindenburg was born in Posen, in what was then the Kingdom of Prussia and is now Poznań in western Poland.
+He was the son of Prussian junker Hans Robert Ludwig von Beneckendorff und von Hindenburg (1816–1902) and his wife Luise Schwickart (1825–1893), the daughter of physician Karl Ludwig Schwickart and wife Julie Moennich.
 His paternal grandparents were Otto Ludwig Fady von Beneckendorff und von Hindenburg (1778–1855), through whom he was remotely descended from the illegitimate daughter of Count Heinrich VI of Waldeck, and his wife Eleonore von Brederfady (d.
 1863).
 Hindenburg's younger brothers and sister were Otto (b.
 1849), Ida (b.
 1851) and Bernhard (b.
 1859).
-His family were all Lutheran Protestants in the Evangelical Church of Prussia, which since 1817 included both Calvinist and Lutheran parishioners.
+His family were all Lutheran Protestants in the Evangelical Church of Prussia.

-Hindenburg was proud of his family and could trace his ancestors back to 1289.
-The dual surname was adopted in 1789 to secure an inheritance and appeared in formal documents, but in everyday life, they were von Beneckendorffs.
-True to family tradition, his father supported his family as an infantry officer; he retired as a major.
-In the summer, they visited his grandfather at the Hindenburg estate of Neudeck in East Prussia.
 At age 11, Paul entered the Cadet Corps School at Wahlstatt (now Legnickie Pole, Poland).
 At 16, he was transferred to the School in Berlin, and, at 18, he served as a page to the widow of King Frederick William IV of Prussia.
 Graduates entering the army were presented to King William I, who asked for their father's name and rank.
 He became a second lieutenant in the Third Regiment of Foot Guards.